marbl/MetagenomeScope/README.md

 takes as input an assembly graph file and produces a directory containing a HTML visualization of the graph.

-This preprocessing step takes care of structural pattern detection and decomposition as well as the graph layout.
-Since hierarchical layout can take a really long time for complex and/or large graphs, this script may run for a while.

 Once you've installed MetagenomeScope, running the preprocessing script is as simple as

 ```bash
 mgsc -i [input assembly graph file] -o [output directory name]
 ```

+**Note.** By default, connected components containing 8,000 or more nodes or edges will not be laid out.
+These thresholds are configurable using the `--max-node-count` / `--max-edge-count` parameters.
+This default is intended to save time and effort: hierarchical layout can take a really long time for complex and/or large connected components, so oftentimes trying to visualize the largest few components of a graph will take an intractable amount of computational resources / time.
+Furthermore, really complex components of assembly graphs can be hard to visualize meaningfully.

+This isn't always the case (for example, a connected component containing 10,000 nodes all in a straight line will be much easier to lay out and visualize than a connected component with 5,000 nodes and 20,000 edges), but we wanted to be conservative with the defaults.

 #### What types of assembly graphs can I use as input?